AbdullahEkicii/EmilekBul/README.md

-EmilekBul

 🚀 EmilekBul – AI-Powered Adaptive Quiz Application

 EmilekBul is a modern, high-performance mobile quiz application built with Flutter and Dart.
-Designed with a clean architecture and smooth UI/UX, it leverages Generative AI to deliver dynamic, tailored questions, providing an engaging and interactive learning experience for users.
+Designed with a clean architecture and smooth UI/UX, it leverages Generative AI to deliver dynamic, tailored questions, providing an engaging and interactive learning experience for users.(+1000 download)
 ✨ Key Features & Highlights

     🧠 AI-Driven Question Generation: Integrates with external AI APIs via secure prompt engineering to dynamically generate unique, context-aware quiz questions in real time.